History of construction: Ancient Mesopotamia

-Materials
+Building techniques and materials

 The chief building material was the mud-brick, formed in wooden moulds similar to those used to make adobe bricks.
 Bricks varied widely in size and format from small bricks that could be lifted in one hand to ones as big as large paving slabs.
 Rectangular and square bricks were both common.
 They were laid in virtually every bonding pattern imaginable and used with considerable sophistication.
 Drawings survive on clay tablets from later periods showing that buildings were set out on brick modules.
 By 3500 BC, fired bricks came into use and surviving records show a very complex division of labour into separate tasks and trades.
 Fired bricks and stone were used for pavement.

 Life in general was governed by complex ritual and this extended to rituals for setting-out buildings and moulding the first bricks.
 Contrary to popular belief the arch was not invented by the Romans, but was used in these civilizations.
 The later Mesopotamian civilizations, particularly Babylon and thence Susa, developed glazed brickwork to a very high degree, decorating the interiors and exteriors of their buildings with glazed brick reliefs, examples of which survive in the Tehran archaeological museum, the Louvre Museum in Paris and the Pergamon Museum in Berlin.

+Building Code

+The Code of Hammurabi by the Babylonians of Ancient Mesopotamia is known to contain the earliest written building code.